tterb/Hyde/README.md

 # Contributing

-In case you're looking for an easy way to contribute to this project but aren't sure where to start, I've created a list of minor bugs and/or issues to be fixed before the projects initial release, which you can find [here](https://github.com/JonSn0w/Hyde/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20is%3Ahelpwanted).
+If you're looking for an easy way to contribute to this project but aren't sure where to start, I've created a list of minor bugs and/or issues to be fixed before the projects initial release, which you can find [here](https://github.com/JonSn0w/Hyde/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20is%3Ahelpwanted) or you can just try the app out and [provide some feedback](https://github.com/JonSn0w/Hyde/issues/new).
 Also, before submitting a pull-request, I would ask that you first take a look at the projects [Contributing guidelines](https://github.com/JonSn0w/Hyde-MD/blob/master/docs/CONTRIBUTING.md).

 <br>